fawzaanshaikh/college-adsl-programs/README.md

 - telephone-directory-hlp.py :- Creating a telephone directory using the concepts used in hash table and linear probing (hash-linear-probing.py).

-self/ :- A folder of self-written code
+self/ :- A folder of self-written code.